erinetaylor/AChemLab/README.md

-# Notebooks for the Analytical Chemistry Laborayory
+# Notebooks for the Analytical Chemistry Laboratory
 ## Department of Chemistry and Biochemistry, Boise State University
 Authors: Erin Taylor

 Content:
-* Popcorn Lab: A fun and tasty lab
-* Mentos + Diet Coke: A more interesting lab
+* PopStat: Statistical Analysis of Popcorn Kernels
+* CitricAcidInsights: Data Analysis from a Triprotic Potentiometric Titration
+* VitaSpec: Spectrophotometric Determination of Iron
+* SmileShield: Determination of Fluoride Using Ion Selective Electrodes